michelleliu1027/Bayesian_PV/README.md

 # Bayesian_PV

 Bayesain Optimization for Photovoltaics fabrication

+This is a project in its initial stage